The Advent Wreath

 A Reflection by Fred Schaeffer, OFS

 Lutherans began using an Advent Wreath in 16th Century Germany.
 More recently, in the early 1800's, the wreath became popular.
-Roman Catholics began using wreaths in the 1920's in Germany, and later in USA.
+Roman Catholics began using wreaths in the 1920's in Germany, and later in USA where many people from Germany settled.
 "In Medieval times Advent was a fast during which people's thoughts were directed to the expected second coming of Christ; but in modern times it has been seen as the lead up to Christmas, and in that context Advent Wreaths serve as a reminder of the approach of the feast."
 (Wikipedia)

 The candles specifically symbolize the Christian concepts of hope (week one), peace (week two), joy (week three) and love (week four) in many traditions.